 I explored foraging behavior data alongside,–immune responses, parental behaviors, and carotenoid coloration data in order to determine whether brown boobies foraging habits moderated the impact of immune challenge on parental effort.
 Results indicated that the imposed immune challenge had no effect on carotenoid ornament coloration, suggesting that the carotenoids used for ornamentation are not necessary for the bird’s immune system function, or else not limited in quantity.
 The results also revealed that immune-challenged birds with increased foraging ability (foraging habits associated with the preferred ornament type) provided better parental care compared to birds with decreased foraging ability.
 Control birds did not show this trend, and their parental care was not related to my measure of foraging behavior.
 My results suggest that foraging ability becomes more critical to parental effort when the parent is also producing an immune response.

 Dr. Peter Niewiarowski

 Dr. Francisco Moore

 Garrett, Zachary, "In Sickness and in Health: Understanding the interactive effects of immune challenge and foraging behavior on parental investment in a monogamous seabird" (2018).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 686.